-"query" exempt actions conducted for "user activity monitoring" or exempt a user's actions subsequent to conducting a query to sort the results of the query.107 The various querying procedures also except entire categories of searches from the procedures, including queries conducted for purposes of training, to comply with court orders, and to enable congressional oversight.108
+"query" exempt actions conducted for "user activity monitoring" or exempt a user's actions subsequent to conducting a query to sort the results of the query.
+The various querying procedures also except entire categories of searches from the procedures, including queries conducted for purposes of training, to comply with court orders, and to enable congressional oversight.
+The various queries conducted for purposes of training, to comply with court orders, and to enable congressional oversight.

 These exemptions and exceptions are not appropriately defined to ensure they effectively mitigate or even reduce privacy risks.
 For example, all agencies' exceptions include that "notwithstanding" the query standard or the creation and maintenance of querying records, "nothing in these procedures shall prohibit" the lawful oversight functions of DOJ, ODNI, or the applicable Offices of the Inspector General (OIG), prohibit the agency from providing the assistance necessary for DOJ, ODNI, or OIG to perform their lawful oversight functions, or prohibit the agency from conducting the queries.
-In the context of the FBI, the exceptions also include complying with Freedom of Information Act or Privacy Act requirements.109 This means querying of U.S. and non-U.S. persons identifiers and the likely retrieval of information that was not reasonably believed to contain foreign intelligence information-a significant privacy risk.
+In the context of the FBI, the exceptions also include complying with Freedom of Information Act or Privacy Act requirements.
+109 This means querying of U.S. and non-U.S. persons identifiers and the likely retrieval of information that was not reasonably believed to contain foreign intelligence information-a significant privacy risk.
 Congress required querying procedures to improve the protection of U.S. person data; however, the exemptions and exceptions in agencies' querying procedures undermine this safeguard.
 Although it may be appropriate to designate certain circumstances under which queries should be subject to different standards, Congress should consider and determine what circumstances justify such departures.

 The exceptions to the querying procedures also lack sufficient detail to provide adequate guidance to those performing the queries.
-Four out of six of NSA's exceptions are one sentence long.110
+Four out of six of NSA's exceptions are one sentence long.
+110